Alex Singleton (linebacker): Denver Broncos

 On March 18, 2022, Singleton signed a one-year contract with the Denver Broncos reportedly worth $1.1 million guaranteed with $750k in playing time incentives.
 The move reunited him with quarterback Russell Wilson, whom Singleton had formed a relationship with during his short stint in Seattle.

 On October 17, 2022, during a Week 6 game against the Los Angeles Chargers, Singleton recorded 19 solo tackles and a total of 21 combined tackles in the 19–16 overtime loss.
 His 19 solo tackles tied Derrick Brooks for the second-most solo tackles in a single game in NFL history.
 Despite an underwhelming season for the Broncos, Singleton had a career year, ranking 5th in combined tackles during the season with 163.

 On March 13, 2023, Singleton signed a three-year, $18 million contract extension with $9 million guaranteed.

 Prior to the 2024 season, Singleton was voted a captain by his teammates.
 On the opening drive of the Broncos' Week 1 game against the Seattle Seahawks, Singleton intercepted a pass by Geno Smith.
 In Week 3 against the Tampa Bay Buccaneers, Singleton ruptured his ACL.
 Singleton still managed to play every defensive snap for the rest of the game despite his injury occurring in the 1st quarter.
 He was subsequently placed on season-ending injured reserve on September 25.

+During the 2025 season, Singleton started 16 games and led the Broncos with 135 Tackles en route to being named as an alternate for the 2025 Pro Bowl.
+On January 17, 2026, during their divisional playoff game against the Buffalo Bills and with Denver already trailing while Buffalo was driving to score, Singleton tackled Bills running back James Cook and forced a fumble which was recovered by teammate Talanoa Hufanga.
+The play shifted the momentum of the game in Denver's favor and they ultimately won 33–30 in overtime.

+On March 10, 2026, Singleton signed a two-year. $15.5 million contract extension with the Broncos.